Melody's Gardening in Central Texas

 Vegetables for Central Texas

-Growing your own vegetables can be very rewarding.
+Growing your own vegetables can be quite rewarding.
 It can also be very frustrating here in Central Texas.
 We have many

 insect pests and problems with high heat and drought.
 Many vegetables can be grown in the cooler weather of fall, winter,